chrismatrakos/interview-question/README.md

 ```bash
 curl "localhost:8080/v1/search?attribute=subject&value=missing"
 ```
+to get all data with attribute subject and value missing
 ### Example 2
 ```bash
 curl "localhost:8080/v1/search?attribute=priority&value=high"
 ```
+to get all data with attibute priority and value high

 ## Exercise
 Our team needs to build an API that can provide full text search over all the attributes in a given dataset.